 Pillar of Repentance (Ustuwanah al-Tawbah) / Pillar of Abu Lubabah (Ustuwana Abu Lubabah)

 It was so called after a famous incident involving the venerable companion Abu Lubabah ibn Abd al-Mundhir I during the Siege of the Banu Qurayza in 5 AH following the Battle of the Trench.
-Abu Lubabah, who was from the Banu Aws, had close ties to the Banu Qurayza, a Jewish tribe from Madinah which had betrayed the Muslims after being allied to them.
+Abu Lubabah, who was from the Banu Aws, had close ties to the Banu Qurayza (a Jewish tribe from Madinah) who had betrayed the Muslims after being allied to them.
 For their treachery, the Prophet ﷺ and his army laid siege to the fortress of Banu Qurayza for 25 days.
 After resigning themselves to defeat, they sent a message to the Prophet ﷺ asking him to send Abu Lubabah I to them so that they might consult him about their situation.
 With the permission of the Prophet ﷺ, Abu Lubabah I entered the fortress and spoke with them.
-They asked his advice as to whether they should surrender and submit to the judgment of the Prophet ﷺ, to which he answered affirmatively but ran his finger across his throat, indicating that they would be executed.
-With this gesture, he confirmed what they already knew – that they were to be sentenced to death for treason.
-No sooner had he said this that he felt he had betrayed the Prophet ﷺ for revealing his plan.
+They asked his advice as to whether they should surrender and submit to the judgment of the Prophet ﷺ.
+He answered affirmatively but ran his finger across his throat indicating that they would be executed.
+With this gesture he confirmed what they already knew.
+They were to be sentenced to death for treason.
+No sooner had he said this, he felt he had betrayed the Prophet ﷺ for revealing his plan.
 He later said: “I had not even moved from my spot that it dawned on me that I had betrayed Allah and His Messenger ﷺ”.

 The following verses of the Qur’an were revealed concerning this incident: